Celerium/Celerium.Auvik/docs/site/pollers/Get-AuvikSNMPPollerDevice.md

 ## DESCRIPTION
-The Get-AuvikSNMPPollerDevice cmdlet provides Details about all the devices associated to a specific SNMP Poller Setting.
+The Get-AuvikSNMPPollerDevice cmdlet provides Details about all the devices associated to a specific SNMP Poller Setting

 ## EXAMPLES